Hackingzone/airgeddon/README.md

 | iptables |  iptables | // | bully |  bully |
 | bettercap |  bettercap | // | pixiewps |  pixiewps |
 | beef |  beef / beef-xss | // | unbuffer |  expect / expect-dev |

-**Important tip about BeEF** -> The beef software you must install is BeEF (Browser Exploitation Framework).
-Be careful, Don't confuse with beef (Flexible Brainfuck interpreter).
+**Important tips about BeEF**
+ - The beef software you must install is BeEF (Browser Exploitation Framework).
+Be careful, don't confuse with beef (Flexible Brainfuck interpreter).
 This package has the same name, same executable file name and can lead to confusion.
-Here is a link to the "good" one installation's page: [BeEF Installation](https://github.com/beefproject/beef/wiki/Installation).
+Anyway, airgeddon is able to detect this and show you a warning if needed.
+Here is a link to the right BeEF installation's page: [BeEF Installation](https://github.com/beefproject/beef/wiki/Installation).
+ - If you use a distro which already comes with BeEF installed like Kali, BlackArch or Wifislax, you will have no problems.
+If you install BeEF manually, airgeddon is able to manage the integration asking you for the path where it's installed, even changing its own code in order to make updates-proof persistent changes.

 **Update tools**: <- *not necessary to work, only used for auto-update*